stefanofa/awesome/TOPICS.md

 *   [winfunc/opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.

-*   [haydenbleasel/ultracite](https://github.com/haydenbleasel/ultracite) - The AI-ready formatter that helps you write and generate code faster.
+*   [haydenbleasel/ultracite](https://github.com/haydenbleasel/ultracite) - A highly opinionated, zero-configuration linter and formatter.

 *   [stagewise-io/stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪